 - Root Wraps thin felt or landscape fabric (recommended) 50cm x 50cm

-In my case width of the felt roll was ideal for my needs as I wanted to cover just 1,5 meter/12 feet wide stripe of the wall.
-You might need to cut yours to expected width
+The width of the felt roll was ideal for my needs as I wanted to cover just 1,5 meter/12 feet wide stripe of the wall.
+You might need to cut yours to expected width.

 To calculate the length of felt you need to measure your wall’s height.
 One row of pockets is about 15cm high and you need about 45cm of felt to create it.
 Folded felt pouches are simple to assemble and extremely durable.